Turn your Slack data into actionable insights with the new Splunk app

-It’s no secret that humans aren’t great at analysing data on our own, particularly when it comes to massive, unstructured data sets.
-The good news is that there’s Splunk, which is designed to help investigate, monitor, analyse and take action on data.
+It’s no secret that humans aren’t great at analyzing data on our own, particularly when it comes to massive, unstructured data sets.
+The good news is there’s Splunk, which is designed to help investigate, monitor, analyze and take action on data.

 With the Splunk app for Slack, you can…